-- 1. Operated an undergraduate program meeting SWST criteria for at least five years, - 2.
-Produced graduates during the past three years, - 3.
-Conducted a self-study that demonstrates that the program and its graduates meet the standards for accreditation.
+- 1. Operated a professional bachelor's, bachelor's or master's program meeting SWST criteria for at least five years, - 2.
+Produced professional bachelor's, bachelor's or master's graduates during the past three years, - 3.
+Conducted a self-study that demonstrates that the program and its professional bachelor's, bachelor's or master's graduates meet the standards for accreditation.